Nana3792/MscThesis/README.md

-# MSc Bioinformatics and Neuroinformatics- Thesis
+# MSc Bioinformatics and Neuroinformatics/Thesis